 - Avoiding friends or social gatherings

-- Problems sleeping
+- Problems sleeping (too much or too little)

-- Chronic exhaustion
+- Chronic fatigue

-- Having distorted perceptions of reality
+- Distorted perceptions of reality

 - Thoughts of self-harm or suicide